deptofdefense/anet/INSTALL.md

 	- 1x Microsoft SQL Server (2014 or greater) Database Server.
 - **Software**: Software requirements:
 	- Java JRE 1.8 installed on the Application Server
-	- Administration Privelages to run processes on restricted ports (80/443)
+	- Administration Privileges to run processes on restricted ports (80/443)
 	- Optional: A valid SSL certificate for the domain name of the application server.
 	- Microsoft SQL Server 2014 or greater.
 	- Users are required to have a modern web browser (Mozilla Firefox, Google Chrome, or IE version 11 or greater)